Summary

 In some states, online lottery ordering may be available through an official state lottery platform or a permitted lottery courier.
 Availability is state-specific, and online order deadlines, fees, account requirements, and location checks can differ from in-store sales.

-If you are considering a courier option, Lottery Valley’s Jackpot.com availability and details page explains where Jackpot.com is currently available, how its ticket-ordering model works, and what fees or terms to check before ordering.
-Jackpot.com’s own pages also explain that it operates in select states and that ordered tickets are official state lottery tickets purchased through licensed retailers.
+If you are considering a courier option, check where the provider is currently available, how its ticket-ordering model works, and what fees or terms apply before ordering.
+Provider pages may explain whether ordered tickets are official state lottery tickets purchased through licensed retailers.

 Online ordering does not change Powerball odds, and it does not bypass cutoff rules.
 If an online provider is available where you are, confirm the eligible state, the order deadline, any fees, and the draw date before placing an order.